jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/bai.md

 ### Event Sources

+Sources of events for BAI are any of:

 * Components of the IBM Cloud Pak for Business Automation platform
 * Any Kafka records in Kafka Topics
 * Supports BPM events to monitor the lifecycles of processes and activities, looped activities, tasks, gateways, timers, messages, and tracking groups.
 Aggregation of process time series, or from the business data
-* Most of the older DBA products sent events in a predefined format, while ADS, Workforce Insight or custom event source use Avro Schema.
+* Most of the older DBA products sent events in a predefined format, while ADS, Workforce Insight or custom event source uses Avro Schema.

 ### High Availability